 The Group has sufficient cash resources and maintains adequate lines of credit to finance its activities.
-The current market uncertainty as a result of the COVID-19 pandemic has increased liquidity risk as the future operating cash flows may be impacted.
-However, with strong working capital and cash reserve, the Group has assessed liquidity risk to be sufficiently mitigated.
+Management has assessed liquidity risk to be low in view of the Group's strong working capital and cash reserve.

 Liquidity and interest risk analyses